RiyadKT/Conditional-Bernoulli/README.md

 3. **MCMC Sampler**
    Markov Chain with constrained state space.
    Swap 0 and 1 coordinates, accept moves with Metropolis-Hastings ratio.
-   Invariant and irreducible under mild assumptions.
+   Invariant and irreducible leading to convergence.

 4. **RQMC (Randomized Quasi-Monte Carlo)**
    Uses Sobol sequences to replace uniform draws in the dynamic algorithm.